Computational-Mechanics-Materials-Lab/AMPES/README.md

 # Example Container

-Examples containing input gcode files, configured .yaml input configuration files, and expected outputs for a single-group run as well as a multi-group run are available [this CodeOcean container](https://codeocean.com/capsule/6016581/tree/v1).
+Examples containing input g-code files, configured .yaml input configuration files, and expected outputs for a single-group run as well as a multi-group run are available [this CodeOcean container](https://codeocean.com/capsule/6016581/tree/v1).

 # Point of Contact